-Paratracheal false tract (Figure 12): Inadvertent extratracheal placement of the tracheostomy tube can be fatal.
-It is recognised by absence of breath sounds on auscultation of the lungs, high ventilatory pressures, failure to ventilate the lungs, hypoxia, absence of expired CO2, surgical emphysema, an inability to pass a suction catheter down the bronchial tree, and on chest X-ray.
+Paratracheal Inadvertent false tract: extratracheal placement of the tracheostomy tube can be fatal.
+It is recognised by the absence of breath sounds on auscultation of the lungs, high ventilatory pressures, failure to ventilate the lungs, hypoxia, absence of expired CO_2 , surgical emphysema, and an inability to pass a suction catheter down the bronchial tree, and on chest X-ray.